For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 What Is HPV and Why Do We Need To Be Immunized Against It?

 HPV stands for human papillomavirus – the most common sexually transmitted infection (STI).

 Most people with HPV never develop symptoms or health problems, and the infection goes away on its own within two years.
 However, some people end up with a chronic infection that can lead to cancer and other ailments like genital warts.
-If an asymptomatic carrier isn’t regularly tested for STIs, they can unknowingly spread the HPV virus to their sexual partners – putting those partners at risk for life-threatening health problems in the future.
+An asymptomatic carrier can unknowingly spread the HPV virus to their sexual partners – putting those partners at risk for life-threatening health problems in the future.

-An HPV infection can lead to many different cancers, including:
+HPV infections can lead to six different cancers:

 - Head and neck